 The United States records more than 800 million physician visits a year.
 When the Center for Disease Control (CDC) released its guidelines for limited in-person interactions, providers turned to virtual care to support the high volume of visits.
 Healthcare professionals can virtually deliver care to patients with chronic conditions who need regular medical attention – as well as many non-life-threatening situations – while minimizing the spread of germs in this volatile environment.

 For patients, virtual care options are more popular than ever.
 Access to critical healthcare services without leaving home is worthwhile protection during the global pandemic.
 The delivery of simple, convenient and on-demand visits helps to create the type of digital experiences patients demand.
 In the first week of March 2020 alone, virtual care provider Teladoc saw daily patient visits increase by 50% from the month prior.

-The pressure that COVID-19 continues to put on healthcare systems has accelerated the use of telehealth today, but this virtual care option has been part of the healthcare industry for some time.
+The pressure that the COVID-19 pandemic continues to put on healthcare systems has accelerated the use of telehealth today, but this virtual care option has been part of the healthcare industry for some time.
 Barriers like digital illiteracy, security and privacy concerns, broadband access and physician licensing have historically slowed widespread adoption.

 What is the government doing to address telehealth accessibility?

 The Department of Health and Human Services (HSS) recognizes the value of virtual care like telehealth during the COVID-19 crisis.
 Several regulatory changes are underway to help make virtual care more accessible and to address adoption barriers.
 Examples include:

 - The Centers for Medicare and Medicaid Services (CMS) issued temporary regulatory waivers to make billing and receiving telehealth services easier for those enrolled in Medicare, Medicaid and the Children’s Health Insurance Program.
 The CMS has also expanded its list of covered telehealth services.